janpetzold/az305-learning/README.md

 - Any-to-any networks: With any-to-any connectivity, you can integrate your wide area network (WAN) with Azure by providing connections to your offices and datacenters.
 Azure integrates with your WAN connection to provide a connection like you would have between your datacenter and any branch offices.
 - Directly from ExpressRoute sites: You can connect directly into the Microsoft's global network at a peering location strategically distributed across the world.
 ExpressRoute Direct provides dual 100 Gbps or 10-Gbps connectivity, which supports Active/Active connectivity at scale.

-Azure Virtual WAN is a centrally managed collection of connectivity resources like VPNs, which enables organizations to use the Microsoft backbone in a self-contained, security isolated manner.
+Azure Virtual WAN is a centrally managed collection of connectivity resources like VPNs, which enables organizations to use the Microsoft backbone in a self-contained, security isolated manner (global private network).
+It supports remote user access to Azure and on-premises resources through point-to-site VPN capabilities.

-Azure Virtual WAN is a networking service that provides optimized and automated branch connectivity to, and through, Azure.
-Azure regions serve as hubs that you can choose to connect your branches to.
-You can apply the Azure backbone to also connect branches and enjoy branch-to-VNet connectivity.
-It can replace hubs with a managed service.
-Scenario - Connectivity among workloads requires central control and access to shared services.
-Enterprise requires central control over security aspects like a firewall and segregated management for workloads in each spoke.
+A secured virtual hub is an Azure Virtual WAN Hub with associated security and routing policies configured by Azure Firewall Manager.
+Use secured virtual hubs to easily create hub-and-spoke and transitive architectures with native security services for traffic governance and protection.

+To create an ExpressRoute association with VirtualWANs WAN must be updated from Basic to the Standard tier.

 Azure DNS uses anycast networking, so each DNS query is answered by the closest available DNS server to provide fast performance and high availability for your domain.
 Azure DNS also supports private DNS domains.
-This feature allows you to use your own custom domain names in your private virtua l networks, rather than being stuck with the Azure-provided names.
+This feature allows you to use your own custom domain names in your private virtual networks, rather than being stuck with the Azure-provided names.
 Azure DNS also supports alias record sets.
 You can use an alias record set to refer to an Azure resource, such as an Azure public IP address, an Azure Traffic Manager profile, or an Azure Content Delivery Network (CDN) endpoint.
 You can't use Azure DNS to buy a domain name.

 Azure Front Door lets you define, manage, and monitor the global routing for your web traffic by optimizing for best performance and instant global failover for high availability.
 Front Door can